 Third Place: Walnut Creek Metro Park

-This park is so fun and also shady.
+This park is so fun and also well shaded.
 It has this big playground with the awesome slide for bigger kids, but it also has a little merry-go-round, dinosaurs, swings, a unique little playground (low enough so you don’t have to worry about your toddlers falling off) and even an old Fortlandia fort (a fairy house) surrounded by stumps to climb on!

 Walnut Creek is also a great place to go for a hike and play in the creek, so you could make a full day of it!
 It’s a very dog-friendly park and has a pool as well.